umbersar/QuickSort_Comparisons/README.md

 ## Timings

 C# version was as fast as C++ but memory consumption was higher (around double the memory used as compared to C++).
-Python was far the slowest.
+Python was by far the slowest.

 - f# seq: 5000000 numbers
   - run 1: 1.02 minutes (60.7 secs) max memory 2.2 gb